SamsonKnightz/SamsonKnightz/README.md

 - 👋 Hi, I’m @SamsonKnightz
 - 👀 I’m interested in finding the "White Rabbit"
-- 🌱 I’m currently learning express
+- 🌱 I’m currently learning MYSQL
 - 💞️ I’m looking to collaborate and listen

 <!---